ivos/signboard/src/site/markdown/features.md

 1. __Find a project__

-	As a user I can find a project by name and code.
+	As a user I can find a project by name, code.
-I can view name and code attributes in the search table.
+I can view name, code attributes in the search table.